-The Office of the Associate Under Secretary for the Office of Environment, Health, Safety and Security (AU) is the Department of Energy’s (DOE) central organization responsible for developing health, safety, environment, and security policy; providing corporate-level leadership and strategic vision to coordinate and integrate these vital programs.
+The Office of the Associate Under Secretary for the Office of Environment, Health, Safety and Security (AU) is the Department of Energy’s (DOE) central organization with enterprise-level responsibilities for health, safety, environment, and security; providing corporate-level leadership and strategic vision to establish, sustain, coordinate and integrate these vital programs.
 AU is responsible for policy development and technical assistance; safety analysis; and corporate safety and security programs.
-The Associate Under Secretary for Environment, Health, Safety and Security advises the Under Secretary and Deputy Under Secretary for Management and Performance on all matters related to environment, health, safety and security across the complex.
+The Associate Under Secretary for Environment, Health, Safety and Security advises DOE elements and senior Departmental leadership, including the Under Secretary and Deputy Under Secretary for Management and Performance on all matters related to environment, health, safety and security across the complex.

-- Directs and oversees the management of AU operations in the pursuit of continuous improvement in the environmental, health, safety and security posture of DOE.
+- Directs and oversees the management of AU operations including the pursuit of continuous evaluation and improvement of the environmental, health, safety and security posture of DOE.

-- Directs and manages AU to promote communication and to assist Headquarters and field elements with interpretation and integration of health, safety, environment, and security policies into operations.
+- Assist Headquarters and Field Elements with interpretation and integration of health, safety, environment, and security policies to support planning operations.

-- Serves as corporate advocate for Department health, safety, environment, and security programs and initiatives, including Integrated Safety Management, Integrated Safeguards and Security Management, Environmental Management Systems, Voluntary Protection Program, and the Federal Technical Capabilities Program.
+- Serves as advocate for the Department’s health, safety, environmental, and security programs and initiatives, including Integrated Safety Management, Integrated Safeguards and Security Management, Environmental Management Systems, Voluntary Protection Program, and the Federal Technical Capabilities Program.

 - Reports on the status of the Department’s health, safety, environmental, and security programs and the status of Departmental improvement actions to the Deputy Under Secretary for Management and Performance.